 Network or Online Back Up

 In the event that a tremendous amount of data needs to be backed up, such as the backup required for a business computer or entire network of computers, a backup source capable of housing large quantities of data is required.
 In this case, thumb or external drives are generally not viable options due to cost and space restrictions.
-For extensive data

 For extensive data back-up, many IT professionals rely upon a separate network server or online cloud services.
 These options provide extensive storage space capable of handling large quantities of data.